himalayashinde/The-Web-Developer-Bootcamp-2025/README.md

 * Started with Section 6 Css basics
 * Completed Section 6 all videos
 * Started with Section 7 CSS Selectors
+* Completed Section 7 video 75 by now